Obtaining a Developer Access Token

 Using valid tokens from Azure Marketplace

-In order to be able to use the Groove API, a third-party developer must first create a developer account on Azure Marketplace and then subscribe to the Groove Platform offer (for free).
+In order to be able to use the Groove RESTful API, a third-party developer must first create a developer account on Azure Marketplace and then subscribe to the Groove Platform offer (for free).

 Once properly subscribed, the third-party app should obtain authentication tokens